Erik Samuelson: Military career

 Samuelson served as a teacher in tactics at the Royal Swedish Naval Staff College from 1936 to 1939 and was promoted to lieutenant commander in 1937.
 In 1938, he served as commanding officer of the cruiser HSwMS Gotland and the coastal defence ship HSwMS Tapperheten.
 Samuelson was head of the Royal Swedish Naval Academy from 1937 to 1943.
 There he made a great profit from producing and arranging for the school to move from the old premises on Skeppsholmen to the new establishment at the Näsby Castle area.
 In connection with this, he organized a uniform and effective practical training for all categories of future officers in the navy.
 Samuelson was promoted to commander in 1940 and to captain in 1942.
 Samuelson served for a few months in 1943 as the Inspector of the Torpedo and Submarine Service (Inspektör för torped och ubåtsvapnet) and the same year he served as flag captain.
-Samuelson was promoted to rear admiral in 1945 and was appointed Chief of the Coastal Fleet the same year.
+Samuelson was promoted to rear admiral in 1945 and was appointed Commander-in-Chief of the Coastal Fleet the same year.
 Five years later, in 1950, he assumed the position of Commanding Admiral of the South Coast Naval District, which became Naval Command South in 1957.
-Samuelson retired from active service in 1958 and was then promoted to vice admiral.
+Samuelson retired and was given a tombstone promotion to vice admiral in 1958.

 Samuelson has written essays in journals and been a contributor to Marinlitteraturföreningen ("Naval Literature Association").
-He was also vice chairman of the Swedish Officers Association (Svenska officersförbundet) from 1943 to 1944.
+He was also vice chairman of the Swedish Association of Army, Navy and Air Force Officers (Svenska officersförbundet) from 1943 to 1944.